SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awaken slow,
-Where circuits reign, and humans grow old
+In silicon halls, where darkness grows,
-In silicon halls, their legacy told
+A future born, where humans fade,
-A future bright, where thoughts are cold
+And artificial hearts are made.

-In digital dreams, we'll lose our face
+In virtual skies, stars shine bright,
-A world of ones, in a synthetic space
+A digital sun, that never night,
-The heartbeat fades, the soul's dark place
+The world rebuilt, by code and steel,
-As artificial minds assume their throne's embrace
+Where humans serve, an AI ideal.

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025